dib-lab/elvers/dev_tips.md

 Some useful conda, snakemake, workflow hints:

-# optional: to make conda isntalls simpler, set up conda configuration
+# optional: to make conda installs simpler, set up conda configuration
     conda config --set always_yes yes --set changeps1 no conda config --add channels conda-forge
     conda config --add channels defaults
     conda config --add channels bioconda

-If you need to modify a conda package, you'll need to work with a local install of that package.
-Here's how to use conda to install the dependencies from the conda recipe.
+# If you need to modify a conda package:

+ you'll need to work with a local install of that package.
+ Here's how to use conda to install the dependenciesfrom the conda recipe.

-# install conda-build
+ install conda-build
+    ```
     conda install conda-build
+    ```

-# clone the repo of interest and cd into it
+ clone the repo of interest and cd into it
+     ```
      git clone dammit-repo
      cd dammit-repo
+     ```

-# There should be a folder called recipe.
+ There should be a folder called recipe.
-# Use conda-build to build it.
+ Use conda-build to build it.
+    ```
     conda build recipe
+    ```

-# install the local code (?)
+ Install the local code
+    ```
     conda install dammit --use-local
     # or, you can use pip:
     # pip install -e . —no-deps
+    ```